| Title: | Command Line Interface Plotting |

 Default braille setting (default: FALSE) |

 Create a scatter plot using plotcli.
-Short alias: pclis
+Short alias: pclis.

-plotcli_scatter( y, x = NULL, plot_width = getOption("plotcli.plot_width", 80), plot_height = getOption("plotcli.plot_height", 40), x_label = "x", y_label = "y", color = NULL, braille = getOption("plotcli.braille", TRUE), name = "scatter", ... )
+plotcli_scatter( y, x = NULL, plot_width = getOption("plotcli.plot_width", 80), plot_height = getOption("plotcli.plot_height", 40), x_label = "x", y_label = "y", color = NULL, braille = getOption("plotcli.braille", TRUE), name = "scatter", ... )plotcli_scatter( y, x = NULL, plot_width = getOption("plotcli.plot_width", 80), plot_height = getOption("plotcli.plot_height", 40), x_label = "x", y_label = "y", color = NULL, braille = getOption("plotcli.braille", TRUE), name = "scatter", ... )

 y |